literallysofia/feup-laig/README.md

 # feup-laig
-Projects for the Application Laboratory with Graphical Interface (LAIG) class of the Master in Informatics and Computer Engineering (MIEIC) at the Faculty of Engineering of the University of Porto (FEUP).
+Projects for the Graphical Applications Laboratory (LAIG) class of the Master in Informatics and Computer Engineering (MIEIC) at the Faculty of Engineering of the University of Porto (FEUP).
 <br><br>
 ```
 python3 -m http.server 8080